KentaKodashima/kentakodashima-com/src/pages/projects/yumii-rewards-coming-soon.md

   In this project, I was in charge of developing the Node/Express authentication server, GraphQL server and the customer-side UI of the React Native app.
-I have also automated the builds using App Center and CodePush from Microsoft.
+I have also automated the build process using App Center and CodePush from Microsoft.
 technologies:
   - React Native
   - React Navigation